If you’re looking for a way to make your posts or pages in WordPress not all look the same then WordPress custom sidebars are the way to do it. 👍

 For now, if you want to have custom sidebars working reliably, you’re better off disabling the block widgets altogether and only then adding custom sidebars to your site.

 Therefore, first order of business is to install the Classic Widgets plugin, which will disable the new block widgets and bring back the old-school widgets.
-With that done, you can use one of two popular plugins for custom sidebars:
+With that done, you can use one of five popular plugins for custom sidebars:

-Both are fairly easy to use, but they do have their unique ways to go about delivering on the promise.
+They are fairly easy to use, but they do have their unique ways to go about delivering on the promise.

 With Custom Sidebars, you get the job done all in your dashboard’s Appearance → Widgets section.